MicrosoftDocs/ai-builder/ai-builder-docs/byom-for-your-prompts.md

 ---
 title: Bring your own model for your prompts
-description: Learn how to models into your prompts in Microsoft Copilot Studio.
+description: Learn how to bring your own models into your prompts so that you can use them in Microsoft Copilot Studio, Power Apps, and Power Automate.
 author: MKBajwa-PM
 contributors:
   - MKBajwa-PM